What is a fire risk assessment?

 The Health and Safety Executives state that there are various problems as follows: –

 Fires are normally started by three things, a source of ignition, a source of fuel and oxygen.

-What do the Health and Safety Executives say I have to do?
+What do the Health and Safety Executives say I must do?

 They need you to carry out the following:-

-6. Have the correct firefighting equipment for putting out a fire quickly
+- Have the correct firefighting equipment for putting out a fire quickly.

-They also state that dangerous substances can cause fire and explosion.
-You have to ensure there are none of these items.
-This includes any form of storage of chemicals, vapours and dusts and anything that can burn easily.
+Dangerous substances can cause fire and explosion.
+You must ensure there are none of these items.
+This includes any form of storage, vapours, and dusts.

 What are the key points to remember from the Health and Safety Executive?